BerkeleyLab/assert/example/README.md

 checked in [derived_type_diagnostic.f90] and the context for those constraints.

-The UML diagram below was generated in the [Atom] editor [PlantUML] package from the PlantUML script in this repository's [../doc/] folder.
+The UML diagram below was generated in the [Atom] editor [PlantUML] package from the PlantUML script in this repository's [doc] folder.

 ![Classes involved in Derived-Type Diagnostic Example](https://user-images.githubusercontent.com/13108868/130385757-6b79e5f1-5dec-440c-98f5-0f659c538754.png)